jamessouthycoder19/Javalanche/README.md

 Fix Linux Attack Chains

-Look into SetCurrentAddress and GetCurrentAddress to use cd and pwd more effectively (within powershell shell).

 Buy a cheap domain (javalanche.net??) and use dns to make connection to proxy instead of parameter/hard coding ip address of beacon

 Look into Bitsadmin to transfer files,